Update Nov 2018: Unfortunately this property was lost in the Woolsey Fire.

 The HBO show Westworld became incredibly popular in 2016, and parts of it were filmed at Paramount Ranch.
 The church that is crucial in the show was built and now lives here at the ranch.

-The top of the church has been edited in the show, but it is still awesome to see it sitting here in the park.
+The top of the church has been edited in the show, but it is still impressive to see it sitting here in the park.
 You can even go up to the window and look inside the church, but there isn’t much there.

 It is a lot of fun to explore an area like this over the years and see new places being added to what is here.
 As you can see there really is a lot to explore here.
 If hiking is your thing, there are many trails that will take you around the wilderness surrounding the town and even take you up to a summit to see the town from above.

-All in all you really should check Paramount Ranch out.
+All in all, you really should check Paramount Ranch out.
 If you do, make sure to spend the day exploring all of the hidden gems that hide in these hills, as you really shouldn’t go out of your way without seeing as much as you can right?
-If you are in Northern California you can also go to Old Town Sacramento as it has the same vibe, albeit more touristy.
+If you are in Northern California, you can also go to Old Town Sacramento as it has the same vibe, albeit more touristy.

 Don Bitz was kind enough to leave a lot of great history in the comments section.
 I wanted to move it up here so that more people saw it.

-“Just a few things from a Paramount Ranch Historian… The present day Western town was created in the early 1950’s by a man named William Hertz by building facades around buildings that had been a support area during the Paramount Studios days.
-It was built more with the intent to rent out for television filming, rather than movies, as TV Westerns were plentiful at the time.
+“Just a few things from a Paramount Ranch Historian… The present-day Western town was created in the early 1950’s by a man named William Hertz by building facades around buildings that had been a support area during the Paramount Studios days.
+It was created more with the intent to rent out for television filming, rather than movies, as TV Westerns were plentiful at the time.
 Popular shows like The Cisco Kid, Tombstone Territory, and Bat Masterson shot footage for episodes during the 1950’s and early 1960’s.
-As did lesser known shows like The Rough Riders, and Hotel de Paree and Klondike, for which the town was used as the main town for both.
+As did lesser-known shows like The Rough Riders, and Hotel de Paree and Klondike, for which the town was used as the main town for both.
 No well-known Western movies that we have found as of yet used the town in the 1950’s or 1960’s.
 The Western movies with stars like Gary Cooper, Buck Jones, Hopalong Cassidy or other well-known stars did not film in this town.
 The Western town built by Paramount Studios was on another part of their property, approximately where Silver Creek Road is off Cornell.

 An oft spread bit of misinformation is that The Gunfight at the OK Corral used the Hertz town as Tombstone.
 Research has proven that to be wrong.
 Several other popular TV Westerns were long believed by the Park Service to have used the ranch.
 These include The Rifleman, Have Gun Will Travel, Wanted: Dead or Alive and Gunsmoke.
 Ongoing research has yet to verify any of these except Gunsmoke.
 We know that the Hertz family also owned the old Jack Ingram Ranch for a few years and we now think that the family records held in the Park Archives have records from both properties mixed up.
 We’ll keep researching, though!